bibinmjose/dsgramner/docs/index.md

 |Social|'Help in household'|

-> This concludes that the education of parents and whether they help in household were decisive in predicting a student's  performance.

 #### Some interesting observations

-* Some features are influential in the performance of certain subjects alone
+* Some features are influential in the performance of certain subjects alone:
-    * Siblings <-> Reading %
+    * Siblings -> Reading %
-    * Computer Use <-> Math %
+    * Computer Use -> Math %
-    * Subjects <-> Science %
+    * Subjects -> Science %
     * Give Language Hw <-> Math %
-    * State <-> Math %
+    * State -> Math %
-    * Correct Math HW <-> Math %
+    * Correct Math HW -> Math %
-    * Correct Sci HW <-> Math %
+    * Correct Sci HW -> Math %
 * Certain features given below consistently stands out and are highly relevant factors irrespective of any subjects considered.
 Hence these features can be considered as a good performance predictors.
     * Father edu
     * Mother edu